openfaas/ofc-bootstrap/README.md

 The final `/` is required

-* Create a new user with the role `AmazonEC2ContainerRegistryPowerUser`
+* Create a new user with the role `AmazonEC2ContainerRegistryFullAccess` - see also [AWS permissions for ECR](https://docs.aws.amazon.com/AmazonECR/latest/userguide/ecr_managed_policies.html)

 * The file will be read from `~/.aws/credentials` by default, but you can change this via editing the path in `value_from` under the `ecr-credentials` secret